1995parham/no-sanction/README.md

 ## Overleaf
 I have wrote my latex document on my own system. with some scripts is far better than overleaf experience.

+## Trello
+I have use emacs for my tasks, tracking them and etc. without any problem.
+I also sync them with Github

+## Golang
+Sadly I must use golang because it is my primary language but sites like [go.dev](https://go.dev/) is free but currenltly I am trying to switch.
+Languages like [Rust](https://ziglang.org/) or [Zig](https://www.rust-lang.org/) is free and awesome replacement for Go.

+## Dropbox, Google Drive
+I have use [Syncthing](https://github.com/syncthing/syncthing) to share files between my system without any issue.